aryn-ai/sycamore/docs/source/querying_data/hybrid_search.md

 ## Default pipeline

 By default, Sycamore includes a hybrid search pipeline named 'hybrid_pipeline' with default settings for weighting across vector and keyword retreival and other parameters.
 When using hybrid search, you must also create vector embeddings for your question using the same AI model that you used when indexing your data.
-For more information, visit the [OpenSearch Neural Query documentation](https://opensearch.org/docs/latest/query-dsl/specialized/neural/).
+For more information, visit the [OpenSearch Neural Query documentation](https://opensearch.org/docs/latest/query-dsl/specialized/neural/) and the [OpenSearch Hybrid Search documentation](https://opensearch.org/docs/latest/search-plugins/hybrid-search/).

 Example hybrid search query: